briandherbert/DuctTapeBackend/README.md

 Demo
 -----------

-So for the WhatIHadForBreakfast app, I make a Google spreadsheet like this:
+For the WhatIHadForBreakfast app, I made a Google spreadsheet like this:

 ![](/../photos/photos/fattyDoc.png?raw=true "Optional Title")